Zzzul/generator-docs-next/docs/usage.md

 ![Create sidebar menu](https://user-images.githubusercontent.com/62506582/230722893-f11aae2c-4407-4eaf-803e-3b8491269e40.png)

 :::info
-This feature only available in full version.
+This feature only available in [full version](installation#full-version).
 :::

 You can easily create a dynamic sidebar menu with just a few inputs.
 All sidebar menu configurations are placed in `config/generator.php`.

-What if you don't need a dynamic sidebar menu and prefer to create your menu in `blade`?
+What if you don't need a dynamic sidebar menu and prefer to create your menu in `.blade`?
 No problem, we provide support for that too.
 [Click here to learn how to do it](features.md#configure-the-menu-on-the-sidebar).

 ## Role & Permissions

-When using the full version, creating a new module will automatically generate specific permissions and assign them to the `admin` role.
+When using the [full version](installation#full-version), creating a new module will automatically generate specific permissions and assign them to the `admin` role.
 All permissions are managed in `config/permission.php`.

 Here an example:
 ```php